puppetlabs/education-builds/README.markdown

 `cache_pe_installer` rake task, which precedes all base build tasks and selects a version of PE based on provided environment variables.

-The common configuration options for the training, learning, and master vms have been set up in educationbase.json and vm specific variables are set in VMNAME.json
+The common configuration options for the training, learning, and master VMs have been set up in educationbase.json and VM-specific variables are set in *VMNAME*.json

-After the base VM is provisioned according to the settings in VMNAME.json, the bootstrap can be applied using educationbuild.json.
+After the base VM is provisioned according to the settings in *VMNAME*.json, the bootstrap can be applied using educationbuild.json.

 First create a base VM without any bootstrap applied: